How helping others can help us

 Choosing to be happy is something that we can all do (though if you’ve got depression or another form of mental illness, please see your GP or a psychologist and get some advice).

 If we’re choosing to be a victim, that’s going to be what we get back from the universe.
-I strongly believed that what we put in is what we get out.
+I strongly believe that what we put in is what we get out.
 So to change our mindset, we really need to put some work in to start changing our thinking.

 We exercise to look after our bodies and we need to do the same for our minds; we cannot expect our mindset to just change by itself.
 It doesn’t happen instantly.
 If we want to change, we need to put the work in.
 Our brains are so used to thinking in the same way; they’ve been thinking that way often our whole lives… it could be decades.
 So thinking in new ways is not something that we’re used to; our habits of thought are very ingrained.
 And this can make us a bit stuck.
 But we can really work on that and we can feel happy and we can feel motivated, and we can feel optimistic about the future and we can feel really positive.